 I am actively involved on personal projects.
-Open source whenever possible, such as Justified Gallery, which has been used on thousands of websites and derivative projects, including 500px.
-I also like creating games and tools for people; social experiments as I like to call them.
-Ruzzle Solver for example, which has been used by around two million people, or Lucky Scratch, an Android game which reached more than 100 000 downloads.
+Open source whenever possible, such as Justified Gallery, which has been used on thousands of websites including 500px.
+Other famous ones are Ruzzle Solver, which has been used by around two million people, or Lucky Scratch, an Android game which reached more than 100 000 downloads.

 As a result, I am quite open to different technologies and languages, and not barred by any specific one.
 As I like to say: the best answer is probably not in the only book you own.

 Outside of my professional sphere, I am a passionate photographer and I enjoy having an active life.
 I am interested in cognitive science.
 I strive to understand the inner workings of people, their behaviors, and brain processes.
 I also like thinking and reading about productivity, and how we can constantly hack our own lives to be more organized, efficient and effective.